God’s Whole Story

-Use pages 14-15 in your journal.
-What stood out to you?
+Use pages 20-21 in your journal.
+As you reviewed this story ask: What stood out to you?
 What did you see or sense?
 What questions do you have about this story?
 ANYTHING (we mean anything) is okay to ask.
-A few that we had: Was Mary really a virgin?
-Did she NEED to be?
-When Jesus was a baby did he cry?
-How old was Jesus when the wise men showed up?
+A few that we had: How long did it take the shepherds to get to the stables?
+Why are we told that Joseph was related to David?
+How much time did Joseph need to be “okay” with Mary being pregnant?
 Write your list out.

 Keep these questions handy, every so often, we’re inviting a Pastor to discuss with us!
 Send your questions to Heather and she’ll get them on our list.

 This story has A LOT to do with trust.
 Mary had to trust the messenger angel, God, and Joseph.
 Joseph also had to have a lot of trust in Mary and God.
 Have you had to trust someone else before?
 Have you felt that you trusted God?
 How did that feel?